balena-io/open-balena/README.md

 - **Built-in VPN**: Access your devices regardless of their network environment

-## Roadmap

-OpenBalena is currently in beta.
-While fully functional, it lacks features we consider important before we can comfortably call it production-ready.
-During this phase, don’t be alarmed if things don’t work as expected just yet (and please let us know about any bugs or errors you encounter!).
-The following improvements and new functionality is planned:

-- Full documentation
-- Full test suite
-- Simplified deployment
-- Remote host OS updates
-- Support for custom device types

-## Contributing

-Everyone is welcome to contribute to openBalena.
-There are many different ways to get involved apart from submitting pull requests, including helping other users on the [forums][forums], reporting or triaging [issues][issue-tracker], reviewing and discussing [pull requests][pulls], or just spreading the word.

-All of openBalena is hosted on GitHub.
-Apart from its constituent components, which are the [API][open-balena-api], [VPN][open-balena-vpn], [Registry][open-balena-registry], [S3 storage service][open-balena-s3], and [Database][open-balena-db], contributions are also welcome to its client-side software such as the [balena CLI][balena-cli], the [balena SDK][balena-sdk], [balenaOS][balena-os] and [balenaEngine][balena-engine].

 ## Getting Started

 Our [Getting Started][getting-started] guide is the most direct path to getting